Arogundade-Aanuoluwa/GITHUB-PRAC/README.md

 # GITHUB-PRAC
-* This is a code that opens people github account
+* This is a code to search for  people github account